 At the Law Office of Kevin O’Mahony, we represent healthcare providers and businesses in both provider/provider and provider/payer disputes.
-Providers are the hospital or hospital system, physician or physician group, laboratory services provider, ambulatory care center, dentist, chiropractor, optometrist, therapist, nurse or other party that provides healthcare services and seeks payment for one or more claims from a payer.
+Providers are the hospital or health system, physician or physician group, laboratory services provider, ambulatory care center, dentist, chiropractor, optometrist, therapist, nurse or other party that provides healthcare services and seeks payment for one or more claims from a payer.

 Payers or “payors” (both spellings are often used) are the health insurance companies or other parties responsible for: (1) paying all or part of a claim relating to the rendering of healthcare services; or (2) administering the payment of such a claim for another entity.
 Included as payers are third parties who administer self-funded plans on the plan sponsor’s behalf.
 Not included are employers who sponsor benefit plans.